 Lie #1: Rare Coins Are Uniquely "Confiscation Proof"

-This falsehood keys on President Franklin D. Roosevelt's Executive Order #6102 which ordered citizens owning more than 5 ounces in gold coins to turn in the "excess" coins for dollars and made "hoarding" gold a crime.
+This falsehood keyed on President Franklin D. Roosevelt's Executive Order #6102 which ordered citizens owning more than 5 ounces of gold coins to turn in the "excess" coins for dollars and made "hoarding" gold a crime.

 There was an exception made for truly rare and collectible gold coins (many garden-variety coins numismatic salesmen sell today might not fall under this definition, by the way).

 Only months later, FDR stuck it to anyone who cooperated by turning in their gold when he devalued the dollar by almost 50% and reset the official price of gold to $35 per ounce.

 At that time, the dollar was formally backed by gold.